architolk/fm-synth/dx2xfm/README.md

 | 153 | ASCII | Voice name char 9 |
 | 154 | ASCII | Voice name char 10 |

+## Explanation of the DX7 parameters

+[This article](https://www.muzines.co.uk/articles/understanding-the-dx7/7842) give a lot of useful insights.

 ## XFM2 conversion

 Transpose 24 = no transpose, so 24 corresponds with C4.